Youth services

 Educational animation services

-These services offer specialised educational activity programmes and individualised support aimed at developing skills in a specific field of activity.
+These services offer specialised educational activity programmes in a specific area and individualised support aimed at developing skills in a specific field of activity of the service.

 Training services

-These services offer training programmes for leaders of leisure activities for young people.
+These services offer training programmes for young leaders of leisure activities.

 Information services